Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Massey’s Diploma in Arts (Security Studies) will give you a powerful combination of critical thinking skills and knowledge of global security issues.

 Massey offers New Zealand’s only specialist education in security studies.
-It examines security challenges such as biosecurity, conflict resolution and cyber-crime at community and government levels.
-You’ll develop broad and transferable critical thinking skills.
-You’ll also have the opportunity to do an internship with government agencies such as Customs or the New Zealand Police.
+You’ll examine security challenges such as biosecurity and conflict resolution.
+You’ll also look at cyber-crime at community and government levels, and develop broad and transferable critical thinking skills.
+You’ll also have the opportunity to do an internship with government agencies such as the New Zealand Customs Service or the New Zealand Police.

 Our lecturers have professional and academic experience.
-Our courses are nationally and internationally respected, scholarly and career-focussed, and well-connected with potential employers.
+Our courses are respected, scholarly and career-focused and our people are well-connected with potential employers.
 The programme is designed in collaboration with an advisory board of New Zealand’s top defence and security officials.

 The security studies programme is highly interdisciplinary.
 Your education will draw on the academic knowledge and professional experience of staff from across the University.